CurveDocs/curve-docs/docs/block-oracle/BlockOracle.md

 ## Threshold Management

 Owner-only functions for setting and querying the threshold parameter, which defines the minimum number of matching committer votes required to confirm a block hash.
 The threshold cannot exceed the number of registered committers.
-Proper threshold configuration is critical for the security and liveness of the oracle.

 ### `set_threshold`
 !!! description "`BlockOracle.set_threshold(_new_threshold: uint256)`"